Vicki L. Bartolini

 I love to travel, beachcomb, birdwatch, garden, walk, enjoy nature and spend time with my family and friends.

 2011.
-Editor: Focusing a New Lens: STEM Professional Development for Early Education and Care Educators and Programs, Full report and Executive Summary.
+Co-Editor: Focusing a New Lens: STEM Professional Development for Early Education and Care Educators and Programs, Full report and Executive Summary.

 2008.
 Contributing Author: Piense en Arte Think Art Educator's Guide, Fundacion Cisneros.